Ángel Pacheco (general): Early career

-In 1811 he joined the Patricios Regiment as a cadet, but on November 22, 1812 he was reassigned to the Horse Grenadiers Regiment.
+In 1811 he joined the Patricios Regiment as a cadet, but on November 22, 1812, he was reassigned to the Horse Grenadiers Regiment.
 This unit had its "baptism of fire" at the Battle of San Lorenzo.
 His actions were responsible for providing food and horses for the Grenadiers advancing to San Lorenzo, and as a forward observer in combat he earned a "battlefield promotion" to Lieutenant of the 1st Squadron on February 26, 1813.
 He remained in the convent of San Carlos with a squad of 40 men, with which he defeated a larger landing force in the Battle of Rincón de Zárate in August 1813.
 He also served in part of the Second Siege of Montevideo, a long siege which lasted from 1812 until June 1814 when the cities Spanish forces finally surrendered to forces under the command of General Carlos María de Alvear.

 In November 1813, he was transferred to the Northern Army, and on December 4 was again promoted to the rank of Lieutenant.
 He covered the withdrawal of Cuban troops after their defeat at Ayohuma Vilcapugio and participated in the actions of then Keeper of the Marquis, and Sipe Sipe, in which he received a large wound in the arm.
 In 1815 he was promoted to Adjutant.

 In 1816 he was transferred to Mendoza where he joined the Army of the Andes, crossing to Chile under General José de San Martín in the column of Mariano Necochea, whose escort was a part.
 Under the command of Necochea, he participated in combating bribery.
-On February 12, 1817 he fought in the Battle of Chacabuco, earning another battlefield promotion to Captain for his actions, which was later conferred and made permanent on February 27.
+On February 12, 1817, he fought in the Battle of Chacabuco, earning another battlefield promotion to Captain for his actions, which was later conferred and made permanent on February 27.
 He left for Buenos Aires to bring trophies from Chacabuco, and on March 10, the Supreme Director Pueyrredón promoted him to Sergeant Major.
 Returning to Chile, he participated in the battles of Curapalihue, Talcahuano, Cancha Rayada and Maipú.
 He led the second campaign in southern Chile during 1818 and 1819.

 Shortly after the Battle of Cepeda he left to serve in Buenos Aires, and was ordered by Governor Manuel Dorrego to lead the campaign against the province of Santa Fe, where he claimed victories at San Nicolas de los Arroyos and Arroyo Pavón, where he defeated Gamonal.
 For many years he served in the Cavalry of the Frontier against the Indians ranqueles.

 He later commanded a battalion of cavalry in the War of Brazil, and excelled in the victory of Ituzaingó.
 He became the second Chief of the No. 3 Cavalry Regiment whose previous chief, Colonel Frederick Brandsen, had died in combat, after taking command of the regiment during the battle in the aftermath of Brandsen's death.
-He also fought in a few final minor battles of the war, including the Camacuá.
+He also fought in a few final minor battles of the war, including Camacuá.
 On the May 1, 1827, he received shipments of cash, and on September 7 was appointed Commander in Chief of the Northern Department of the province of Buenos Aires.